Play Your Part

 "Play Your Part" is a song by Canadian singer Deborah Cox.
 It was written and produced by frequent collaborator Shep Crawford for her third studio album The Morning After (2002).
-Released as the album's third single, it became her eighth number one hit on Billboard's US Dance Club Songs chart.
+Released as the album's third single, it became her eighth number one hit on Billboard's US Dance Club Songs chart and received heavy airplays on Urban AC stations such as WAMO in Pittsburgh, WHUR in Washington D.C, E93 in Savannah, and WDAS in Philadelphia.